opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ##### Physical Entity

+Physical entities can be find in "schema.content" in case of single entity "schema.content.entities" in case of multiple entities.

 | Schema Annotation      | Physical Entity Property | Description                                                         | Mandatory |
 |------------------------|--------------------------|---------------------------------------------------------------------|-----------|
 | `schema.name`          | name                     | The name of the physical entity.                                    | ✔️        |